Pedestrian Accidents Attorney in Scranton

 - Physical impairment and permanent disability.

-The Legal Process for a Pedestrian Accident Claim
+How a Pedestrian Accident Claim Works

-- Resolution: The case concludes either with a settlement agreement or a jury verdict.
+- Resolution: The case concludes with either a settlement agreement or a jury verdict.

 Frequently Asked Questions